Early Mortgage Payoff Calculator

 Potential health issues and capacity changes make financial simplicity more valuable.

-Many financial planners recommend clearing mortgages by retirement age regardless of pure-math optimal strategy.
-The behavioural and simplicity benefits tend to outweigh the mathematical opportunity cost as retirement approaches.
+Many households find clearing mortgages by retirement age aligns with their priorities regardless of pure-math optimal strategy.
+The behavioural and simplicity benefits can outweigh the mathematical opportunity cost as retirement approaches.

 The overpayment early vs late question

 On a 25-year amortizing mortgage, overpayments early in the loan save dramatically more interest than late-year overpayments.
 The amortization schedule means early payments are mostly interest; reducing principal early reduces future interest on a compound basis.
 A 10,000 overpayment in year 2 saves 8,000-12,000 in lifetime interest; the same overpayment in year 20 saves 1,000-2,000.
-If you're going to overpay, do it as early as possible within your 10% annual allowance.
+Early overpayment within your 10% annual allowance generates larger interest savings.

 The full-payoff vs continued-payment decision